OCA/stock-logistics-orderpoint/stock_location_orderpoint_change_priority/README.rst

 Orderpoints have generated replenishments that have a normal priority (e.g.: replenishments to cover average sales).

-In the case a new demand is created that triggers a realtime orderpoint and is already covered by the existing replenishment, the priority won't be changed.
+In the case a new demand is created that triggers an 'urgent' orderpoint (e.g.: a 'fill_up' orderpoint) and is already covered by the existing replenishment, the priority of these already created replenishment moves won't be changed.

 This could be problematic as users won't see the real high priority replenishment moves.